josdejong/jsoneditor/docs/api.md

 *Returns:*

 - `{String} jsonString`
-  Contents of the JSONformatter as string.
+  Contents of the editor as string.
+When the editor is in code `text` or `code`, the returned text is returned as-is.
+For the other modes, the returned text is a compacted string.
+In order to get the JSON formatted with a certain number of spaces, use `JSON.stringify(JSONEditor.get(), null, 2)`.

 ### Examples